grscheller/dtools-circular-array/README.md

 sided queue data structure.
 O(1) indexing and O(1) pushes and pops either end.
 Useful as an improved version of a Python list.
-Used in a has-a relationship by grscheller.datastructure when implementing other data structures where its functionality is more likely restricted than augmented.
+Used in a has-a relationship by grscheller.datastructure when implementing other data structures where its functionality was more likely restricted than augmented.

 ## Usage